wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/LLM Prompts/Untitled.md

 - Balance
 	- Aesthetics: wandering, flexibility, scrappiness, connection to nature instead of society, improvisation, open thinking, defying categorization, growth
 	- Mechanics: skillset size.
 Reward diverse toolkits, multi-purpose skills, curate/grow skillsets.
 Adapt to situation until thriving is natural

+Discipline and Ardor are mirror traits.
+Cunning and Vision are mirror traits.
+When comparing these traits, or concepts composed from these traits, they will act as foils to each other.

-IGNORE the trait names for the rest of this prompt.
-For each of my 5 traits, define the strongest argument that this concept is a poor fit for that trait's aesthetics.
-Store this argument as X. Next, define the collection of aesthetics within the trait that presents the strongest counterargument to X. Store this collection of aesthetics as Y. Explain the counterargument.
-Retrieve Y, then score how well Y matches the full concept.
-During this scoring, forget the existence of my 5 traits.
-5 means there is total alignment, 1 means that nothing matches.
+For each of my 5 traits, define the strongest argument that this concept is a poor fit for that trait's aesthetics, using specific evidence.
+Store it as X.

+Next, create a counterargument to X using a subset of the trait's aesthetics as evidence.
+Score the counterargument from 1 to 5, based on how well it fits with the trait aesthetics.

+Score how foundational the full concept is to the trait.
+A score of 1 means that there are distinct concepts that could take the place of this concept in constructing the trait, and a score of 5 means that this concept is necessary to have this trait.

 STONE
 Aesthetics: Endurance, steadiness, weight